dedelala/tv/README.md

 # tv!

-WORK IN PROGRESS

-It's a Void Linux setup for a tv computer.
-It doesn't do actual tv it's just a web browser and a sound setup really.
-You'd probably need to change a bunch of stuff depending on your setup.
-This one uses nvidia video and intel sound output.
+Problem: I just wanna watch stuff, on my tv, using a web browser.
+It should be simple, efficient, and also sound good.

+Solution: Void Linux, dwm, docker.
+Firefox and jack audio in containers.
+The system boots to a fullscreen web browser, no logins, no messing around.

+The setup is hard coupled to the `nouveau` video and `hda-intel` alsa drivers.
+It would be pretty easy to edit for other hardware.

-## iso
+## build

+- Recommend adding your pubkey to `root/tv-bootstrap/u/.ssh/authorized_keys`.
-Make a void live image with `build.sh`.
-Add any files to include to the `root/` dir.
+- Create a void live image with `build.sh`.
+You will need docker.
+- Output is saved to the `iso/` directory.

 ## install

 - Boot the live image.
-- Partition your disk according to the following layout or edit `root/usr/bin/tv-installer.sh` to suit your needs.
+- Your disk must be laid out as detailed in the following section.
 - Run `tv-installer.sh <user> <hostname> <disk>`.
 - You will be prompted for the root password.
+- Reboot and chill.

 ### disk layout